-Pretty as the snow may be against the backdrop of Budapest’s iconic architecture, summer isn’t just a welcome arrival here – it’s the unofficial start of party season.
-As the city slips out of spring and into summer, expect a steady stream of festivities to take over the Hungarian capital.
-From tipples at the Buda Castle Beer Festival to music at the Sziget Festival, culture at the Danube Carnival to thrills at the Hungarian Grand Prix, these top festivals in Budapest are the best way to profit from the rays and the good vibrations.
+Pretty as the snow may be against the backdrop of Budapest’s architecture, summer isn’t just a welcome arrival here – it’s the unofficial start of party season.
+As the city slips from spring and into summer, expect a steady stream of festivities to take over the Hungarian capital.
+From convivial tipples at beer and wine fairs to local live music, these top summer festivals in Budapest are the best way to soak up the rays and good vibrations.

 There’s nothing like the sweet strains of live music to accompany those fresh, summer breezes.
-If basking in the sunshine listening to classical tunes (or jazz… or electronic… the list goes on…) sounds like your thing, now’s the time to book your ticket to the Budapest Summer Festival.
-Held across three different open-air venues, it’ll be on for most of the summer season.
+If basking in the sunshine listening to classical tunes (or jazz… or electronic… the list goes on…) sounds idyllic, now’s the time to book your ticket to the Budapest Summer Festival.
+Alongside live music, the programme also features a range of dance performances.
+Taking place across three different open-air venues across Margaret Island and Buda, the Budapest Summer Festival runs throughout most of the summer season.

 The proliferation of summer festivals in Budapest means there’s live music on tap all season long.
-One of the top draws for audiophiles, both local and visiting, is the Sziget Festival, which can rightly be considered Europe’s answer to Coachella thanks to its top-billed acts, upbeat crowds, artistic side programming and relentlessly bohemian vibe.
+One of the top draws for music-lovers both local and visiting is Sziget, originally established by student volunteers in 1993 and now an award-winning European extravaganza.
+Taking place on verdant Óbuda Island, this unique, inclusive celebration can rightly be considered Europe’s answer to Coachella thanks to its top-billed acts, upbeat crowds, artistic side programming and relentlessly bohemian vibe.